This post may contain affiliate links. Please read our disclosure policy.

 Honestly, I’m not sure there is a minimum or maximum amount.
 I know that it’s fine to prepare this lemon water recipe daily, and many people consume up to 3-4 glasses of it per day.
 I usually consume 1-2 glasses daily and swap it out with other flavored waters throughout the day.

-I recommend between 1-2 teaspoon lemon juice per 8oz glass of water.
+I recommend between 1-2 tsp lemon juice per 8oz glass of water.
 Or use a couple of slices.
 Of course, you can also adjust to taste.

 I swap out how I consume this lemon water recipe based on the situation rather than relying on cold vs/ hot lemon water each time.